Guidance and resources for businesses and employers.

 Commerce is responding to the crisis by arranging funding, grants, loans, and resources for Washington businesses.

 You may have questions about resuming your operations and bringing employees back to the workplace.
-For example, can employees refuse offers of work and continue to collect unemployment benefits?
-In some situations, the answer may be “yes”.
+Here are some additional resources to help answer your questions:

 Paid Sick Leave

 Workers may use accrued paid sick leave if their employer is shut down due to a health-related reason, including COVID-19.